Skip to content

 In politics, as in physics, power is everything.

-Ralph Benko serves as co-founder and general counsel to Washington Power and Light.
-He is the co-founder and general counsel for F1R3FLY.io and has worked in or with three White Houses, two executive branch agencies, and the Congress, as well as many political and policy institutes.
+Ralph Benko serves as co-founder and general counsel to Washington Power and Light, a DC-based policy institute.
+He is the co-founder and general counsel for F1R3FLY Industries and has worked in or with three White Houses, two executive branch agencies, and the Congress, as well as many political and policy institutes.

-Jeff Garzik is a foundational pioneer of digital infrastructure.
-He was one of Satoshi Nakamoto’s four core Bitcoin developers, wrote much of the Linux/Android code powering billions of devices globally at Red Hat, and is now the founder/CEO of HEMI.xyz (not referenced in the column, which is not promotional; it's pure policy.)
+Jeff Garzik is the founder of Washington Power and Light and a foundational pioneer of digital infrastructure.
+He was one of Satoshi Nakamoto’s four core Bitcoin developers, wrote much of the Linux/Android code powering billions of devices globally at Red Hat, and is now the founder/CEO of HEMI.xyz

 Read More